-Local governments are uniquely positioned to foster integration between land management and groundwater management and protection.
-As such they should support integration of land use planning and groundwater management - to protect recharge zones but also to develop healthy and productive landscapes by managing groundwater recharge at scale.

-Increasingly, other uses of the sub-surface space risk interfering with aquifers, and municipalities need to monitor and manage this.
+- It is thus essential that municipalities fully participate and take a lead in the management of shared aquifer resources. - Local governments are uniquely positioned to foster integration between land management and groundwater management and protection. - As such they should support integration of land use planning and groundwater management - to protect groundwater source protection and recharge zones, but also to develop healthy and productive landscapes by managing groundwater recharge at scale. - Increasingly, other uses of the sub-surface space risk interfering with aquifers, and municipalities need to monitor and manage this.
 They are well positioned to help achieve an integrated management of the subsurface zone.